TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/vm-to-vm-network-connectivity.md

 ## **Recommended Steps**

-* Check if there are firewall rules blocking any outbound traffic. <br>
+* Check if there are firewall rules blocking any outbound traffic
-* Check the VM network configuration: IP address, subnet mask and gateway. <br>
+* Check the VM network configuration: IP address, subnet mask and gateway
-* Check if the VM is attached to correct distributed port group. <br>
+* Check if the VM is attached to correct distributed port group
-* Check if the distributed port group has correct VLAN ID. <br>
+* Check if the distributed port group has correct VLAN ID
-* If you are in connection to on-premises VM, check the ExpressRoute connection. <br>
+* If you are in connection to on-premises VM, check the ExpressRoute connection

 ## **Recommended Documents**